hhatto/autopep8/README.rst

       --exclude=globs       exclude files/directories that match these comma- separated globs
-      --list-fixes          list codes for fixes; used by --ignore and --select --ignore=errors       do not fix these errors/warnings (default E226,E24) --select=errors       fix only these errors/warnings (e.g. E4,W) --max-line-length=n   set maximum allowed line length (default: 79)
+      --list-fixes          list codes for fixes; used by --ignore and --select --ignore=errors       do not fix these errors/warnings (default:
+                            E226,E24,W6)
+      --select=errors       fix only these errors/warnings (e.g. E4,W)
+      --max-line-length=n   set maximum allowed line length (default: 79)